lorenzofiamingo/swiftui-shared-object/README.md

 # SwiftUI SharedObject 🍱

 `@SharedObject` is an alternative to `@StateObject`, `@ObservedObject`, `@EnvironmentObject` to handle `ObservableObject`.
-If you need to have multiple objects of the same class persisted among multiple view instances, its difficult to handle the situation with other wrappers: with `@StateObject` the object will deinit with the view and be generated only for the specific view instance, with `@EnvironmentObject` you can bind only one instance of the same class for each Environment and with `@ObservedObject` is difficult to propagate object in nested views.
+If you need to have multiple objects of the same class persisted among multiple view instances, it's difficult to handle the situation with other wrappers: with `@StateObject` the object will deinit with the view and be generated only for the specific view instance, with `@EnvironmentObject` you can bind only one instance of the same class for each Environment and with `@ObservedObject` is difficult to propagate object in nested views.

 `@SharedObject` simply stores the objects using an identifier, so you can retrieve it each time you'll need it.